MinaFoundation/Core-Grants/RFCs/rfc-0010-wallet-provider-attestation-api.md

 - **Limited Lifetime**: Implementations could consider a mechanism where objects have a limited validity period, reducing the impact of potential breaches.
 - **Unique Attestation Identifiers**: Include unique identifiers in each attestation.
 This ensures that each proof object is distinct and cannot be reused in different contexts.

+## Future Work

+Future work may want to consider other data sources, such as storing data in remote storage, encrypted with a private key in the users wallet.